Admin December 09, 2025 5 min read

 For businesses that depend on WhatsApp for orders and support, losing a number is far more expensive than any paid, compliant solution.

-Option 2: Structured broadcasts with Whatsboost (no need to save numbers)
+Option 2: Structured Broadcasts with Whatsboost (No Need to Save Numbers)

 Whatsboost is built for exactly this use case: Indian businesses that want to send WhatsApp broadcasts without saving numbers, but still want to stay on the right side of policy and avoid bans.